Previous Episode << >> Next Episode

 "You crazy, I don't want to be here when she finds out about this," Tani stuttered.

 James shook his head.
 He quickly worked at the helm.
 "For the moment, moving us away.
 Full impulse, for now."
-The engines groaned at the command but the ship still followed the commands.
+The engines groaned at the command but the ship still followed his instructions.

 "It's not going to be enough.
 We all know how power overloads go down.
 We need to shut down everything until we isolate it," Jessie said.